Servicing the Valley of the Sun

 Water Heater First-Hour Rating Explained

-Understanding everything about residential water heaters can be a confusing mess.
-You should be familiar with many technical terms to understand the typical water heater fully.
-One of those unfamiliar topics is the water heater’s first-hour rating.
+Understanding everything about residential water heaters can be confusing.
+You should be familiar with many technical terms to fully understand the typical water heater.
+One unfamiliar topic is the water heater’s first-hour rating.

 The first-hour rating of your water heater is essential information.
 All brands of water heaters will give you this information, usually shown on the rating card and or label attached to your water heater.
 This information concerns the hot water your water heater can produce within the first hour.

 If you already own a water heater, then all the more reason you should know about this rating.
 If not, then you should learn it.
-Regardless of whether it’s known to you, this article will explain this rating.
+Regardless of whether it’s known, this article will explain this rating.

 What is the first-hour rating of a water heater?